patrick-steele-idem/marko-vs-react/README.md

-> __DEPRECATED!
-Please see the following benchmark that is actively maintained:__ https://github.com/marko-js/isomorphic-ui-benchmarks
+> __DEPRECATED - Please see the following benchmark that is actively maintained:__ https://github.com/marko-js/isomorphic-ui-benchmarks

 Marko vs React: Performance Benchmark
 ========================================